K15t/viewport-cli/README.md

 1. Install Confluence Server and the Scroll Viewport add-on (see [Help Center - Scroll Viewport](https://help.k15t.com/scroll-viewport)).
 1. Install Node.js, `npm` and `npx`.
 We recommend using `nvm` to install Node.
-1. Install *viewport-cli* _globally_ to be able to run in from everywhere
+1. Install viewport-cli _globally_ to be able to run in from everywhere.
 ```bash
 npm install -g viewport-cli
 ```